 Details for the curious.

-The original highway leads to another wartime airstrip.
+The original highway, leading to another wartime airstrip.

 The north coast at last.

 A shock, no?
 Downtown Darwin.
-The population of the city pushes 120,000.
-Feels bigger than that.
+The city has 120,000 people but feels bigger than that.

 The downtown waterfront is still public.
 Scandalous!
-A few American property developers could fix things quick.
+A few American property developers could fix that in a hurry.

 A path down to the (rocky) beach.